Using the ONE Store In-App Library in Flutter

 To update a subscription, you must apply proration mode.
 Below are explanations for each proration mode.

-You can make a request using the PurchaseClientManager.launchUpdateSubscription()
+You can make a request using the `PurchaseClientManager.launchUpdateSubscription()` API.

 Subscriptions can be upgraded or downgraded for users using the same API as for purchase requests.
 However, to apply a subscription upgrade or downgrade, both the existing subscription purchase token and the proration mode value are required.